 Cardio ** Muscle ***

 Designed for athletes with experience in lifting weights, focused on gaining strength and building muscle.
 This Journey will challenge you with explosive bodyweight movements combined with tougher strength training including all three types of weight intervals (Hypertrophy, Contrast, Strength).
 You can expect slightly longer training sessions than in other Journeys.
-A pullup bar is highly recommended.
+Equipment is optional for your bodyweight days.

 The recommended weight for each exercise includes the weight of the bar.
 For example: Back Squats 40kg (88 lbs) = barbell 20kg (44 lbs) + 10kg (22 lbs) weight on each side